avishek376/tracking_number_service/README.md

 Tech Stack
 Django REST Framework for building the API.
-PostgreSQL as the database for tracking storage.
+MySQL as the database for tracking storage.
 UUID and Regex validators for strict input validation. pytz for timezone management.